IntrospectiveSystems/xGraph/Examples/HelloWorld/README.md

 run this system using the following command

     xgraph run

+Hint: including the --verbose attribute to the run command will show more.

 Next you will see several messages as different parts of xGraph system are setup and started.